 Who is the legal employer of record in each model?

-With an AI staffing agency, the engineer becomes your direct employee after placement, and you take on all employer-of-record obligations.
-With F5, F5 remains the legal employer — handling payroll, benefits, local labor law compliance, and HR administration.
+With an AI staffing agency the engineer becomes your direct employee on the start date, so every employer-of-record obligation transfers to you at that moment.
+With F5 Hiring Solutions, F5 remains the legal employer for the whole engagement, handling payroll, benefits, local labour law compliance, equipment, and HR administration throughout.

 What replacement guarantees do AI staffing agencies offer?